Golden Minerals Company [AUMN] stock Downgrade by ROTH Capital analyst, price target now $0.40

-Golden Minerals Company [AMEX: AUMN] stock went on a downward path that fall over -2.36% on Monday, amounting to a one-week price decrease of less than -3.59%.
-Over the last 12 months, AUMN stock dropped by -20.37%.
+Golden Minerals Company [AMEX: AUMN] closed the trading session at $0.27 on 05/15/20.
+The day’s price range saw the stock hit a low of $0.24, while the highest price level was $0.27.
+The stocks have a year to date performance of -14.29 percent and weekly performance of 20.66 percent.
+The stock has been moved at 21.44 percent over the last six months.
+The stock has performed -7.78 percent around the most recent 30 days and changed 2.55 percent over the most recent 3-months.

-The market cap for the stock reached $27.36 million, with 127.27 million shares outstanding and 84.40 million shares in the current float.
-Compared to the average trading volume of 699.67K shares, AUMN stock reached a trading volume of 1003987 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 790.73K shares, AUMN reached to a volume of 3382474 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about Golden Minerals Company [AUMN]:

 ROTH Capital have made an estimate for Golden Minerals Company shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on July 17, 2015.
 While these analysts kept the previous recommendation, ROTH Capital dropped their target price from $1.30 to $1.15.
 The new note on the price target was released on October 09, 2014, representing the official price target for Golden Minerals Company stock.
 Previously, the target price had yet another raise to $1.80, while H.C.
 Wainwright analysts kept a Buy rating on AUMN stock.

-Golden Minerals Company [AUMN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.59.
-With this latest performance, AUMN shares dropped by -15.45% in over the last four-week period, additionally sinking by -2.49% over the last 6 months – not to mention a drop of -20.37% in the past year of trading.
+Golden Minerals Company [AUMN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 20.66.
+With this latest performance, AUMN shares dropped by -7.78% in over the last four-week period, additionally plugging by 21.44% over the last 6 months – not to mention a rise of 10.25% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Golden Minerals Company [AUMN] shares currently have an operating margin of -107.19 and a Gross Margin at -1.06.
 Golden Minerals Company’s Net Margin is presently recorded at -69.68.